Domestic abuse - how libraries can help

 How can Surrey libraries help?

-We are committed to providing help and support through libraries.
-We want to support victims of domestic abuse by providing the information and the resources needed in a safe environment.
+We are committed to providing help through our libraries.
+Our aim is to support those affected by domestic abuse by providing information and resources in a safe, welcoming environment.

 Use a library computer